anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 4/EC2/README.md

 3. **Set Alerts:** Use CloudWatch for critical metrics like CPU, memory, and disk usage.
 4. **Enhance Performance:** Choose the latest generation instances for better efficiency.
 5. **Secure Access:** Rotate SSH/RDP keys periodically and restrict network access with security groups.
-6. **Load Balancing:** Use Elastic Load Balancing (ELB) to distribute traffic across instances for high availability.